Juicy heart-shaped strawberries have much more to offer beyond sweetness and flavour, they are full of health benefits.

 We do not rejoice in victories.
 We rejoice when a new kind of cotton is grown and when strawberries bloom in Israel. – Golda Meir

-History of Strawberries
+History of the Strawberry

-Strawberries have grown wild throughout the world for a long time.
+They have grown wild throughout the world for a long time.

 - 1588 – Were discovered in Virginia by the first Europeans when their ships landed there.